 Chocolate is extracted from a cacao bean, and it contains chocolate liquor.
 A hydraulic press separates the liquor into cocoa butter and cocoa powder.
 Extra whole milk or extra cocoa butter is added to chocolate to keep it stable at room temperature.
 The warmth of a person’s mouth melts the chocolate to release the chocolate flavor that people around the world enjoy.

-The health benefits of dark chocolate come from flavonoids, a type of plant chemical found in cacao bean.
-Flavonoids are anti-oxidants.
-The more cocoa a chocolate product contains, the richer it is in flavonoids – and dark chocolate contains a higher amount than milk chocolate or semi-sweet chocolate.
+The health benefits of dark chocolate come from flavonoids, a type of plant chemical found in cacao beans.
+Flavonoids are antioxidants.
+The more cocoa a chocolate product contains, the richer it is in flavonoids - and dark chocolate contains a higher amount than milk chocolate or semi-sweet chocolate.
 Dark chocolate contains a higher amount of cocoa than milk chocolate or semi-sweet chocolate.

 In the research, the range of chocolate provided to derive health benefits was from 6.3 grams to 28 grams - so less than one ounce (28.5 grams equal one ounce).
 It was a small amount of dark chocolate, enjoyed slowly and without weight gain.

 Why is Portion Size of Chocolate so Important?